interkosmos/golf/README.md

 [Hani Andreas Ibrahim](https://github.com/haniibrahim/f90getopt).

 ## Build
 CMake and GNU Fortran are required to build the game.
-Run:
+If you have GCC 7 installed, run:
 ```
-$ cmake .
+$ cmake -DCMAKE_Fortran_COMPILER=gfortran7 -DCMAKE_INSTALL_RPATH=/usr/local/lib/gcc7
 $ make
 ```
+Depending on your operating system, you may change `gfortran7` to `gfortran` and `gcc7` to `gcc`.

 ## Run
 Execute the game with the desired number of generations (default is 60):